andrade-daniel/simulation_package/README.md

 # Simulation package

-A simulation package based on the python Ciw package, that was created to simplify its use in the context of the gIAp@TicAPP project.
+A simulation package based on the python Ciw package, that was created to simplify its use.

 ## Getting Started